ecco-laboratory/SEE/README.md

 Data from the Naturalistic Neuroimaging Database (Aliko et al., 2020) can be downloaded [here.](https://openneuro.org/datasets/ds002837/versions/2.0.0)

+You will need to install the Canlab Core tools, as well as the Neuroimaging Pattern Masks repository, both of which are available [here.](https://canlab.github.io/_pages/canlab_help_1_installing_tools/canlab_help_1_installing_tools.html)

+You will also need spm12 installed on your machine; installation [here.](https://www.fil.ion.ucl.ac.uk/spm/software/spm12/)

 ## Installation Guide
 MATLAB can be installed by following the instructions [here](https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html)